 At various times during the academic year, a student may find themselves in an under-assigned room.
 In brief, an under-assigned room is a double room in which only one person is living.
-For example, Mary and Jill start out living together in a double room, but then Mary moves to a different room.
-Jill is now in an under-assigned room.
-In this example, Jill now has a choice to make.

 The Residence Hall Contract

 If a student finds they are in an under-assigned room, it's important to review what the residence hall contract states.
 In summary:

 - That a student may be assigned to a two-person room or efficiency apartment without a roommate and that if this occurs, the student will be charged the two-person room or efficiency apartment rate.

 - The Housing and Residence Life Office reserves the right to assign a second student to those rooms that are under-assigned rooms or apartments until such time that they are changed to single occupancy at the request of the student and approval of the Housing and Residence Life Office.

 - Students in under-assigned rooms or efficiency apartments will be expected to properly clean and make one-half of their room or apartment available for a second person with reasonable notice (usually 24 hours) or at the end of the semester.